dmitrypol/dmitrypol.github.io/_posts/2018-03-22-elasticsearch-redis-pubsub.md

 ### Alternatives to PubSub

 One issue with using PubSub is that if Logstash is temporarily not running then it will never receive the messages sent to the channel.
-To solve that we can use Redis List instead of Pub/Sub.
+To solve that we can use Redis List instead of PubSub.
 Data will remain in Redis and Logstash will process when it comes back online.

 {% highlight ruby %}
 # in our application